Try It Yourself

 1.GetCountryInfo example

-You will get a first look at the Dovetail interface and the way no code integration works.
-You'll be able to "kick off" a flow, see the result, and familiarize yourself with the basic components and their functionality at each step of the flow.
+You will get a first look at the user interface and how no code integration works.
+You'll be able to initiate a flow, see the result, and familiarize yourself with the basic components and their functionality at each step of the flow.

-Make sure you are logged into your Dovetail demo account and navigate to the Flow Designer.
-The video below will walk you through the example and additional details or comments can be found in the guide below the video.
+Make sure you are logged into your demo account and navigate to the Flow Designer.
+The video below will walk you through this example and additional details or comments can be found in the guide below the video.

 Flow description

 This example flow uses country ISO codes (Alpha-2) to get a Country's Capital and Name.
-It uses an open data source, you can find the full reference here.
+It uses an open API, you can find the full reference here.

 Using this Flow

-The Inbound HTTPS component is waiting for a message to start the flow.
-You send this message using the link on the Notes tab in the Flow Designer.
+The Inbound HTTPS component is waiting for an HTTP request to iniate the flow.
+You can send this request by clicking the URL on the Notes tab in the Flow Designer.

-Changing NL to any other existing ISO code will return its corresponding data.
-Try it!
+to any other existing ISO code will return its corresponding data.
+Give it a try!

 What are the components doing?